Chris Sandow: Controversy

 On 2 January 2017, Sandow was charged with a public nuisance offence after being filmed in a street brawl in Queensland's South Burnett Region.

 On 10 January 2017, Sandow was fined $300 at Murgon Magistrates Court in Queensland over the brawl and he escaped conviction.

 In September 2022, Sandow appeared in court over charges of serious assault of a police officer causing bodily harm, serious assault of a police officer or person acting in aid of police officer and two counts of obstructing police.
 He also faced charges of dangerous operation of a motor vehicle, two counts of driving without a licence and evasion.

 On 14 December 2024, it was reported that he had been sentenced for obstructing police after earlier being disqualified from driving.
-Sandow was sentenced to 200 hours of unpaid community services within a year and disqualified him from holding or obtaining a driver’s licence for two years.
+Sandow was sentenced to 200 hours of unpaid community services within a year and disqualified him from holding or obtaining a driver's licence for two years.

 On 29 August 2025, Sandow was sentenced at Ipswich Magistrates Court in relation to charges involving carrying a weapon in public, drug possession, possessing explosives, assaulting and obstructing police officers, and wilful damage.
 Sandow was involved in throwing rocks at cars in March 2025.
-Sandow will be eligible for release to parole in 3 March 2026.
+Sandow will be eligible for release to parole on 3 March 2026.